Separating the impact of nuclear skin and nuclear deformation in high-energy isobar collisions

-In Fig.~\ref{fig:2}, we show our results for $v_2\{2\}$, $v_2\{4\}$, and $\delta$, averaged between \ruru{} and \zrzr{} collisions, and how they compare with STAR data.
-The comparison with data is generally good.
-In central collisions, AMPT correctly predicts a sign change for $v_2\{4\}$, qualitatively similar to STAR data but with a smaller magnitude.
-This sign change can be attributed to volume fluctuations associated with the event-activity variable, such as $\npart$ or $\nch$, which could have a strong impact on multi-particle cumulants~\cite{Zhou:2018fxx,Jia:2020tvb,Jia:2021wbq}.
-Indeed, we observe a stronger sign change pattern when the events are binned in $\nch$ \footnote{The $\nch$ is defined as number of charged particles with $\pT>0.1$ GeV and $|\eta|<0.5$ similar to STAR analysis~\cite{STAR:2021mii}.}, which can be naturally attributed to the fact that $\npart$ has a better centrality resolution than $\nch$.
-In peripheral collisions, the model underpredicts significantly the value of $v_2\{4\}$, while correctly capturing the measured $\delta$.
-This implies that AMPT has a too small $v_2^{\mathrm{rp}}$.
-Probably, this is due to the fact that particle production in AMPT scales like $\npart$, which is known to lead to significantly smaller $v_2^{\mathrm{rp}}$ compared to other models in closer agreement to the energy deposition scaling expected in high-energy quantum chromodynamics \cite{Giacalone:2017uqx}.
-A recent calculation of $v_2\{2\}$ in isobar collisions by Nijs and van der Schee \cite{Nijs:2021kvn}, for instance, starting from the \trento{} model \cite{Moreland:2014oya}, does not have this problem.
+In Fig.~\ref{fig:2}, we present our results for $v_2\{2\}$, $v_2\{4\}$, and $\delta$, averaged over \ruru{} and \zrzr{} collisions, which generally agree well with the STAR data.
+However, we note that the model underpredicts the value of $v_2\{4\}$ in off-central collisions while correctly reproducing the measured $\delta$.
+This suggests that AMPT has a value of $v_2^{\mathrm{rp}}$ that is too small.
+This discrepancy may arise from the fact that particle production in AMPT scales with $\npart$, which is known to lead to smaller $v_2^{\mathrm{rp}}$ compared to other models that incorporate proper energy deposition scaling~\cite{Giacalone:2017uqx}.
+Recent calculations of $v_2\{2\}$ in isobar collisions by Nijs and van der Schee using the \trento{} model do not suffer from this issue~\cite{Nijs:2021kvn}.